 Omar's first short film, Breathe Out (Zafir), premiered at the 8th Dubai International Film Festival and won the Muhr Special Jury Prize for Short Films.
 His second short film, The Aftermath of the Inauguration of the Public Toilet at Kilometre 375, was the first Egyptian film to be selected for the Cinéfondation competition at the 2014 Cannes Film Festival.
 The film went on after to win several awards around the world.

-This year, he made his feature directorial debut with Feathers.
+Last year, he made his feature directorial debut with Feathers.
 The film is a comedic drama that follows the story of an Egyptian woman whose life is reinvented by an unexpected surprise, inspired by the musical heritage of Egyptian culture.
 Omar wanted to portray a slice of the difficult life an ordinary Egyptian family leads when faced with an absurd situation.

 As a director, he focuses on enhancing the audience's essence of perception to build a bridge that will connect his audience and the characters in his films.